Practical Limits to Single-Mode Vacuum Squeezing with a SNAIL Parametric Amplifier

 \section{Introduction}

 A squeezed vacuum state is a valuable resource for enhancing the sensitivity of quantum measurements.
-By replacing the input state of a system with squeezed vacuum, the noise in one quadrature can be reduced, thereby improving the signal-to-noise ratio \cite{walls_quantum_2025}.
-Squeezed states have been used for this purpose in a variety of quantum sensing experiments at optical and microwave frequencies \cite{the_ligo_scientific_collaboration_gravitational_2011, bienfait_magnetic_2017, malnou_squeezed_2019, backes_quantum_2021} as well as for improving the fidelity of qubit readout in superconducting quantum devices ~\cite{barzanjeh_dispersive_2014, didier_fast_2015, eddins_stroboscopic_2018, liu_noise_2022}.
-In microwave frequency experiments, squeezed vacuum states are typically produced by a Josephson parametric amplifier or a kinetic inductance parametric amplifier \cite{movshovich_observation_1990, lvovsky_continuous-variable_2009, eichler_experimental_2011, mallet_quantum_2011, zhou_high-gain_2014, boutin_effect_2017, malnou_optimal_2018, perelshtein_broadband_2022, qiu_broadband_2023, vaartjes_strong_2023}.
-Recent advances have pushed microwave squeezing of a single-mode state to levels approaching 10 dB over multi-gigahertz bandwidth\cite{qiu_broadband_2023} and even under challenging conditions such as high magnetic fields and elevated temperatures \cite{vaartjes_strong_2023}.
+By replacing the input state of a system with squeezed vacuum, the noise in one quadrature can be reduced, thereby improving the signal-to-noise ratio of a phase-sensitive measurement \cite{walls_quantum_2025}.
+Squeezed states have been used for this purpose in a variety of quantum sensing experiments at optical and microwave frequencies~\cite{the_ligo_scientific_collaboration_gravitational_2011, bienfait_magnetic_2017, malnou_squeezed_2019, backes_quantum_2021}, as well as for improving the fidelity of qubit readout in superconducting quantum devices~\cite{barzanjeh_dispersive_2014, didier_fast_2015, didierHeisenbergLimitedQubitReadOut2015, eddins_stroboscopic_2018, liu_noise_2022}.
+In microwave frequency experiments, squeezed vacuum states are typically produced by parametric amplifiers based on Josephson junctions or kinetic inductance \cite{movshovich_observation_1990, lvovsky_continuous-variable_2009, eichler_experimental_2011, mallet_quantum_2011, zhou_high-gain_2014, boutinEffectHigherorderNonlinearities2017, malnouOptimalOperationJosephson2018, perelshtein_broadband_2022, qiu_broadband_2023, vaartjesStrongMicrowaveSqueezing2024}.
+Recent advances have seen single-mode squeezing of around 10 dB~\cite{qiu_broadband_2023} and even under challenging conditions such as high magnetic fields and elevated temperatures \cite{vaartjesStrongMicrowaveSqueezing2024}.
 However, in practical sensing applications, the usable squeezing has typically been closer to 4 dB, as demonstrated in axion dark matter searches \cite{malnou_squeezed_2019, backes_quantum_2021}.
-This limitation arises primarily from losses in the signal path between the squeezer and the measurement device, as well as distortions introduced by parasitic nonlinearities in the squeezer\cite{boutin_effect_2017,bienfait_magnetic_2017}.
+The usable squeezing is limited by losses in the signal path between the squeezer and the measurement device, but also has been shown to be limited by distortions introduced by parasitic nonlinearities in the squeezer\cite{boutinEffectHigherorderNonlinearities2017,bienfait_magnetic_2017}.